St. Ignatius NYC Logo

 Soup Kitchen

-Our volunteer-run soup kitchen has operated for than 35 years, continuing to serve our community through hurricanes, blizzards and a global pandemic.
+Our volunteer-run soup kitchen has operated for more than 35 years, continuing to serve our community through hurricanes, blizzards and a global pandemic.
 We follow safety and sanitation guidelines to maintain the health of our guests and our volunteers.
-We are grateful for support from individual donors, Episcopal Charities and the Church World Service Crop Walk.
+We are grateful for support from individual donors from the parish and the community, and grants from Episcopal Charities and the NYC Community Food Connection.

-To donate to the soup kitchen: Use Paypal here, or send a check payable to St. Ignatius of Antioch Episcopal Church (with “Soup kitchen” in the memo line).
+To donate to the soup kitchen: Use Paypal here, or send a check payable to Saint Ignatius of Antioch Episcopal Church (with “Soup Kitchen” in the memo line).

 For food safety reasons, we do not accept: